btoll/tools/git/README.md

 This is most useful when needing to quickly check out a release without having to know the tagged hash.

-Note that you can pass just the version number or the full tag name.

 ### git-hashtag
 Example usages: